taichi/modernjs/modernjs.en.md

 ```
 Awesome!

 [power-assert] rewrites the code to issue this assertion error, but the setup for that is a little troublesome.
-It is easy to do and manuals are available, but well, it is troublesome to have trouble.
+It is easy to do, and manuals are available, but well, it is troublesome to have trouble.

 But, if you use [AVA], it does not even have to be a little troublesome.